Norman Clyde: Life in the mountains

 He served as climbing leader on many High Trips sponsored by the Sierra Club and became known as "the pack that walks like a man" because of the huge backpacks he carried.
 In addition to as many as five cameras, he carried a hammer and cobbler's anvil in order to make field repairs to client's boots.
 In 1931, Underhill wrote that Clyde's backpack was an "especially picturesque enormity of skyscraper architecture".
 Clyde was also well known for wearing a campaign hat.

 Clyde led or participated in many mountain rescues and is credited with saving a number of lives.
 He also helped in many recoveries of dead climbers, such as 18-year-old Howard Lamel, killed in a fall on Mount Whitney in 1930.
 He is remembered for discovering Pete Starr's body in the Minarets, in 1933, after all other searchers gave up.
 Clyde later returned to the site with Jules Eichorn, and they buried Starr's body where Clyde had found it on Michael Minaret.

+Later life and death

 Norman Clyde still guided parties into the Sierra into the 1960s, when he was in his seventies.
 In the 1950s and 1960s, he lived by himself at the old Baker ranch-house on Baker Creek near Big Pine.

-Clyde, who had been trained in the classics, loved to read books in Latin and Greek.
-At the Baker ranch-house, Clyde had thousands of rare classical books.
-At age 80, he was still sleeping outside the ranch-house on a mattress and sleeping bag, as long as it was fair weather.
-In the spring of 1968, he transferred to a skilled nursing facility in Bishop where he could receive adequate care.
-In 1969, his cancerous left eye was removed.
-He died in Bishop on December 23, 1972, at age 87, surrounded by the high peaks of the Sierra Nevada that he loved so much.
+Clyde suffered from a series of ailments in his final decade.
+In 1962, he suffered a mastoid infection in his ear, which made it painful to experience high altitudes.
+In 1969, his cancerous left eye was removed at Cottage Hospital in Santa Barbara.
+Around 1970, Clyde permanently relocated to the Inyo County Sanatorium in Big Pine due to his advancing age, health issues (including an enlarged heart and hernia), and lack of savings.

+Norman Clyde died at the Inyo County Sanatorium in Big Pine on December 23, 1972 at 12:45am at the age of 87.
 The cause of death was "metastatic melanoma – primary in eye."
+Clyde's death certificate erroneously reported that his remains had been interred at a Tonopah, Nevada cemetery.
+In actuality, Clyde was cremated and his ashes were scattered from the peak that would eventually be known as Norman Clyde Peak (near Middle Palisade).

+Walt Wheelock, in an introduction to an updated edition of Clyde's Close Ups of the High Sierra, wrote about scattering the mountaineer's ashes: "a small party of mountaineers, namely Jules Eichorn, Smoke Blanchard with son Bob, and Nort Benner, quietly carried Clyde's ashes up Big Pine Creek to the peak that Norman Clyde looked out upon from his ranch window in Baker Creek.
+It was on the jagged crest of that peak, which would later bear his name, that Clyde's ashes were scattered in full view of the magnificent Sierra Nevada."